tovalundgren/JsCodeJam/README.md

-❄️ Welcome to the Frosty Number Blizzard! ❄️
+# ❄️ Welcome to the Frosty Number Blizzard! ❄️
 Wrap up warm and step into the enchanting world of my Winter Wonderland!
 In this frosty adventure, you're not just guessing numbers; you're unraveling the secrets hidden beneath the snowy surface.
-Bundle up and dive into the frosty mystery of numbers!
 Each guess is a snowflake, gently settling on the icy landscape.
 Will you uncover the chilly code or let it stay frosty? ❄️🔢 Brace yourself for a flurry of fun in this winter wonderland adventure! ❄️🎲